leadafrik/kodisha-pwa/public/legal/TERMS_OF_SERVICE.md

 ### 5.2 Rental Agreements
 - All land rentals must be documented in writing
 - Users are responsible for registering lease agreements as required by law
-- Kodisha provides optional standard lease templates but is not responsible for their legal sufficiency
+- Mamamboga Digital provides optional standard lease templates but is not responsible for their legal sufficiency
 - Users should seek independent legal advice before entering agreements

 ### 5.3 Land Tenure and Disputes
-- Kodisha does not resolve land ownership or boundary disputes
+- Mamamboga Digital does not resolve land ownership or boundary disputes
 - Users must resolve disputes through appropriate legal channels
 - We may suspend Listings subject to active disputes